google.com, pub-3359476637221643, DIRECT, f08c47fec0942fa0 Undercover Comics: 06/01/2018 - 07/01/2018

 AMAZING SPIDER-MAN #121 - A Masterpiece!

-I bought this beat up copy for $90
+I bought this beat up copy for $90 in 2021.
+Pretty sure he gave me a discount.
+I sold it in 2023.

 Back in early 1973, Gerry Conway had taken over writing the Amazing Spider-man after Roy Thomas became EIC, Stan Lee was prepping for Hollywood and John Romita now had his hands full as Marvel's art director.
 Gerry, like Roy, would go on to write pretty much every main Marvel character and comic, before a very brief stint as EIC.
 But it was THIS comic (and series) in particular that he will always be known for.